vgel/jpeg-decode-talk/slides.md

 ```

 <!--
 To read all the sub-blocks, we just keep reading them in order from the bitstream until its exhausted.
+The components have their sub-blocks interleaved, but maintain their own `prev_dc` value, since the DC, which represents the intensity of a sub-block as we'll see later, varies largely *between* components but relatively little locally within a single component.

 For some reason, the blocks are written into the bitstream out of their component order -- it goes 1-3-2 -- I'm not sure why.
 That lost me some debugging time :-)
 -->